ryanslikesocool/UnityFoundation-Generators/README.md

 ```

 ## Known Issues
-- Nested objects are not supported.
+- Property-generating attributes do not support nested objects.